 The purpose of the proposed adoption is to allow an RPF to propose an alternative stocking standard for any proposed regeneration method following certain conditional and disclosure requirements.
-The proposed adoption addresses the Board's stated forest health and ecological goals of improving resilience to drought, fire, forest pest and disease stressors while increasing carbon sequestration rates for any Regeneration Method, Intermediate Treatment, or Special Prescription with basal area stocking standards not to fall below the existing Resource Conservation Standards for Minimum Stocking.
+The proposed adoption addresses the Board's stated forest health and ecological goals of improving resilience to drought, fire, and forest pest and disease stressors, increasing carbon sequestration rates, implementing appropriate stocking for resilient forests in a changing climate, or avoiding large-scale disturbances in order to promote heterogeneity in forests for any Regeneration Method, Intermediate Treatment, or Special Prescription with basal area stocking standards not to fall below the existing Resource Conservation Standards for Minimum Stocking.
 This amendment is necessary to provide the performance standards by which alternative stocking proposals will be evaluated by the department.